joseeden/All-Things-DevOps/pages/030-Security/048-Logging-Data.md

 - Data about the data
 - Example, phone bill shows the calls made, but not actual conversation in the calls.

-## Syslog

-There are different variations of syslog which all permit the logging of data from different types of systems in a central repository.

-### Syslog

-- Standard logging protocol used for message logging on Unix-like systems.
-- Sends log messages to a central server or repository for storage and analysis.
-- Widely supported by various network devices, servers, and applications.

-### Rsyslog

-- Enhanced version of syslog, offering additional features and capabilities.
-- Supports reliable transmission of log messages over TCP and TLS.
-- Provides advanced filtering, message modification, and routing options.
-- Linux and Unix.

-### Syslog-ng

-- Advanced features and customization options.
-- High-performance log processing, including filtering, routing, and correlation.
-- Offers support for log classification, encryption, and archival.
-- Linux and Unix.

-## Logging Tools

-### Journalctl

-Linux command-line utility for querying and displaying logs from the systemd journal, which is responsible for managing and storing log data on a Linux machine.

-- Part of the systemd system and service manager used in many Linux distributions.
-- Filtering options, including time range, unit, priority, and log level.
-- Offers interactive and non-interactive modes for browsing log entries efficiently.

-### NXLog

-NXLog is an open-source, cross-platform log collection and management tool that facilitates the collection, processing, and forwarding of logs from various sources.

-- Supports multiple log formats and protocols, including syslog, JSON, and XML.
-- Offers filtering, parsing, and enrichment capabilities for log data.
-- Integrates with SIEM solutions and log management platforms.
-- Unix, Linux, and Windows.

 ## Network Traffic Flow